resolritter/wpid-by-wid/README.md

 `wpid-by-wid` is program which outputs a PID for a given X Window ID.

+This tool serves the same purpose as `xdotool getwindowpid [id]` except that `wpid-by-wid` is more precise; while `xdotool` [only inspects `_NET_WM_PID`](https://github.com/jordansissel/xdotool/blob/b5d8d5c412b61e46b2c8c68f99bce2dcfddfa625/xdo.c#L1757), which might unset for a given window or perhaps set incorrectly, `wpid-by-id` [first searches the PID by using the XRes extension, only falling back to `_NET_WM_PID` in case the former somehow doesn't work](https://github.com/resolritter/wpid-by-wid/blob/b31a6df2cf76823967b9ab4663752969446d13f6/main.c#L146-L148) (we expect it to always work).

 # Installing

 First build the application by running `./build`.
 A `./wpid-by-wid` executable